 Do You Paint Skirting Boards Before Walls?

-When I thought about it, I could see a major benefit of painting the walls before adding the skirting boards, architrave and coving.
+When I thought about it, I could see a major benefit of painting the walls before adding the new skirting boards, architrave and coving.
 I thought that by painting first I wouldn’t need to do any ‘cutting in’ around the woodwork, which would be much faster since I could use a roller for the whole wall instead of switching to a small brush when I got close to the moulding.

 I also didn’t want to run the risk that my sub-par painting skills would result in me getting dark blue paint all over the fresh white skirting boards!
-By painting first and then installing the skirting afterwards I felt comfortable that this risk would be avoided.
+By painting first and then installing the new skirting boards afterwards I felt comfortable that this risk would be avoided.

 I brought in Stephen from REDS BESPOKE CONSTRUCTION to fit the new skirting boards, architrave and coving.
 It was soon after that I realised that I should have done this before painting!